-I VOW TO NEVER HAGGLE OVER PRICE AGAIN.
+I VOW TO NEVER BEAT UP ANYONE OVER PRICE AGAIN.
+REALLY.

-Signed: SallyJohnson Dated: today!
+Signed Sally Johnson Dated today!

-Now, you sign it...
+Now, you sign it.....

-I VOW TO NEVER HAGGLE OVER PRICE AGAIN.
+I VOW TO NEVER BEAT UP ANYONE OVER PRICE AGAIN.
+REALLY.

-Signed:
+Signed Dated

-Dated: "If I do what I love, won't the money follow?"
+"If I do what I love, won't the money follow??"

-NO!
+NO!!

 Do What You Love...
-But mind the MONEY!
+But mind the MONEY!!

-There is a hip business book that raced up the Best Seller list: Do What You Love and the Money Will Follow.
+There is a hip business book that raced up the best seller list: Do What You Love and the Money Will Follow.
 Ha!
 Not true.
 It's a myth!
 Doing what you love for a living is wonderful, essential.
 But the money won't necessarily follow.
-That's why there are "starving artists" and business owners who work 100 hours a week and make less than minimum wage.
+That's why there are starving artists and business owners who work 100 hours a week and make less than minimum wage.

 In fact, doing what you love can fool you into thinking the money doesn't matter.
 Money does matter.
 You have mouths to feed, taxes to pay, employees who depend on you, charities to support, tithing to contribute...and it all takes money.
 Money is handy.
 It's a nice, neutral medium for exchanging goods and services.
-And it's beats trading for chickens.
+And it beats trading for chickens.

-So why do so many folks justify their poor financial performance?
+So, why do so many folks justify their poor financial performance??